Learn how quick and easy it is to make a mini journal using printable journal pages.

-Mini-journals are quick and easy to make and are the perfect project when you don’t have a lot of time to spare.
-Using only a few small pages you can create a lovely memory journal, or even a themed journal such as this Ancient Earth Mini-Journal that’s designed to look old and worn and a bit decayed.
+Mini journals are quick and easy to make and are the perfect project when you don’t have a lot of time to spare.
+Using only a few small pages you can create a lovely little journal.
+You could make a memory journal or even a themed journal such as this Ancient Earth Mini Journal that’s designed to look old and worn and a bit decayed.

 I was inspired to make the journal after designing these Faded and Tattered Printable Journal Pages.
 The pages of this journal are the perfect background for the small stitched collages.
 These printable pages are designed with rusted and tattered looking edges, and faded and stained patterns on the pages.
 Using printable journal pages makes the journals go together even more quickly.

-Making a mini-journal doesn’t get any easier than this so I hope you’re inspired to make your own!
+Making a mini journal doesn’t get any easier than this and I had a lot of fun making it.
+Because it’s so easy to put together, I hope you’re inspired to make your own!

-The pages are made using these Faded and Tattered Printable Journal Pages which were printed onto cardstock.
-Alternatively, you could use any other type of printable journal page.
-The pages when finished are about 3.5″ wide x 5″ high.
+I made made the pages using these Faded and Tattered Printable Journal Pages although you could use a similar type of printable page.
+Print each page onto cardstock.
+When finished, the page size is about 3.5″ wide x 5″ high.

-Position two pages back to back, then machine sew them together close around the edges.
-For these small mini-journals you’ll need only two or three double-sided pages.
+Position two pages back to back then machine sew them together close around the edges.
+For this small mini journal you’ll need only two or three double-sided pages.

-To assemble the mini-journal, fold the pages in half and stack them on top of each other with the wrap-around cover underneath.
+Assemble the mini journal by folding the pages in half and stacking them on top of each other with the wrap-around cover underneath.

 To finish, wrap the cover around and wind the ribbon around the button to keep it closed.